ceari/edacc_web/specification.rst

 All user account data, submitted solvers and benchmarks will be stored in an EDACC database.
 The static pages will have to be placed in a folder with a specified naming scheme or alternatively, a third-party Wiki application could be utilized.

+There are several places where caching will be useful to reduce page generation times, for example result tables, plots and ranking.
+These can be held in caches, once the experiments are finished.